NBISweden/workshop_omics_integration/software.md

 ---

 #### Software
 The course will be taught using different programming languages depending on the tools available.
+You'll need to run different software, which is easier if you use our [conda environment](environment.yml) (further instructions [here][6]).

-We suggest you to install the following:
+If you prefer manual installation, we suggest the installation of the following:

 - [Python 3.7][41] or higher
 - [R 3.5][44] or higher